“how we create is what we create.”

-She is the author of A Tinderbox in Three Acts, a Blessing the Boats Selection chosen by Aracelis Girmay, published by BOA Editions in 2022; Fire Is Not a Country (2021) and Salvage (2017) published by Northwestern University Press; and Nomad of Salt and Hard Water, first published by Dinah Press in 2012, with a second edition of new and revised poems published by Thread Makes Blanket in 2016.
+She is the author of four acclaimed poetry collections: A Tinderbox in Three Acts, published by BOA Editions in 2022; Fire Is Not a Country (2021) and Salvage (2017) published by Northwestern University Press; and Nomad of Salt and Hard Water, published by Thread Makes Blanket in 2016.
+Among other distinctions, Dewi has been awarded the Amy Clampitt Residency, Leeway Foundation’s Transformation Award, and the Tupelo Quarterly Poetry Prize.

 INTERVIEWS